magicat777/CosmosEngineRPG/docs/chapters/chapter-03-character-creation.md

 - **Working Relationship**: Professional respect

 ### Group Dynamic
-Discuss as group:
+Discuss as a group to establish your crew's foundation:
-- How did crew come together?
+- **Origin Story**: How did this specific crew come together?
+(Mutual rescue?
+Corporate betrayal?
+Shared discovery?)
-- What keeps you together?
+- **Binding Force**: What keeps you together?
+(Loyalty?
+Profit?
+Shared mission?
+Family bonds?)
-- What threatens group cohesion?
+- **Stress Points**: What threatens group cohesion?
+(Conflicting goals?
+Past secrets?
+Resource competition?)
-- What are group's goals?
+- **Collective Goals**: What does the crew want to achieve together?
+(Survival?
+Wealth?
+Justice?
+Knowledge?)
+- **Shared Resources**: Do you own a ship together?
+Share a base of operations?
+Have a joint bank account?
+- **Group Reputation**: How does the galaxy know your crew?
+(Heroes?
+Criminals?
+Unknowns?
+Specialists?)

 ## Character Creation Example